gxmari007/vite-plugin-eslint/README.md

 - Type: `string | ESLint.Formatter['format']`
 - Default: `stylish`

-Custom error formatter or the name of a built-in formatter function.
+Custom error formatter or the name of a built-in formatter.

 ### `throwOnWarning`